FinallyCanuck/finallycanuck-2023/src/posts/2010-06-08-how-do-we-put-the-human-back-in-human-resources.md

 ---
-title: "How do we put the human back in human resources?"
+title: How do we put the human back in human resources?
 date: 2010-06-08
 categories:
-  - "daily-thoughts"
+  - daily-thoughts
-  - "tuesday"
+  - tuesday
 tags:
-  - "job_search"
+  - job_search
 ---
 In my job search, I've come to understand a bit more about the impersonal presentation of the modern recruiting process.

 Of course, all applications are submitted via the Internet.
 That makes sense from an efficiency standpoint and I have no issue with that.
 However, for the most part, larger organizations are using one of two online tools to facilitate this process, [Taleo](http://www.taleo.com) and [Njoyn](http://www.njoyn.com).